ishan-mishra/sample-website-2/README.md

 ## sample-website-2

-website built with simple markdown files and a jekyll theme
+Website built with simple markdown files and a jekyll theme.
+Check it out at https://ishan-mishra.github.io/sample-website-2/